LucasZapico/journal-app-2020/README.md

 ## Objective

-The objective of this project is to make a chronological markdown enabled journal.
+The objective of this project is to make a chronological markdown enabled journal using React hook, context and firebase.

+The current status of the app can be [viewed here](https://journal-app-2020.web.app/)

 ## Features Todo

+_A running todo list because I haven't got around to setting up proper project management for this app._

 - auto resize text area
   - add text area metrics --> word count, reading time